Background pattern

 Misoprostol

-2. What you need to know before starting to use Misofar 200
+2. What you need to know before you use Misofar 200

 3. How to use Misofar 200

-Misofar 200 are vaginal tablets that belong to a group of medications called prostaglandins.
+Misofar 200 are vaginal tablets that belong to a group of medicines called prostaglandins.
 Specifically, it is a synthetic analogue of prostaglandin E1.

-- dilation of the cervix of the uterus in non-pregnant women prior to a diagnostic and/or surgical hysteroscopy and/or other gynecological procedures that require access to the uterine cavity.
+• for the dilation of the cervix in non-pregnant women prior to a diagnostic and/or surgical hysteroscopy or other gynecological procedures that require access to the uterine cavity.

--for the treatment of spontaneous or induced incomplete abortion without complications, in monotherapy or associated with mifepristone.
+• for the treatment of incomplete spontaneous or induced abortion without complications, as monotherapy or in combination with mifepristone.

-The decision on the form of treatment for incomplete abortion should be based on the clinical condition of the person and the preference for treatment.
+The decision on the treatment of incomplete abortion should be based on the patient's clinical condition and preference for treatment.

-2. What you need to know before starting to use Misofar 200
+2. What you need to know before you use Misofar 200

-• If you are allergic to misoprostol, prostaglandins, or any of the other components of this medication (listed in section 6);
+• if you are allergic to misoprostol, prostaglandins or any of the other ingredients of this medicine (listed in section 6);

-• If you cannot be administered oxytocic drugs or prolonged uterine contractions are considered inappropriate;
+• if you cannot be given oxytocic drugs or prolonged uterine contractions are considered inappropriate;

-• For uterine cervix dilation prior to a hysteroscopy or other gynecological procedures that require access to the uterine cavity: If you are pregnant or think you may be.
+• for the dilation of the cervix in non-pregnant women prior to a hysteroscopy or other gynecological procedures that require access to the uterine cavity: if you are pregnant or think you may be pregnant.

-• For the treatment of incomplete spontaneous abortion and incomplete induced abortion: In known or suspected ectopic pregnancy.
+• for the treatment of incomplete spontaneous abortion and induced abortion: In known or suspected ectopic pregnancy.

 Warnings and precautions